xod-wow/LiteMount/README.md

 ```
   IsCastable()
+  IsCancelable()
   GetCurrentFlags()         - Returns the options-modified set
-  GetMountAttributes()      - Returns a table of attributes to set on a
+  GetCastAction()           - Returns an LM.SecureAction to summon this mount.
-                              SecureActionButton frame to make it activate
-                              the mount when clicked.
+  GetCancelAction()         - Same but for dismount/cancel
 ```

 ### MountList.lua